GET YOUR MEDICAL CANNABIS CARD TODAY!

 What is Dysmenorrhea?

-In this article, we will explore what dysmenorrhea is, its symptoms, and how it can be treated or managed.
-The pain can be so severely debilitating and often impacts a woman’s quality of life and can interfere with daily activities.
-The severity of the pain ranges from mild to so intense.
+Some women say the pain can be so severely debilitating that it often impacts their quality of life and interferes with daily activities.
+The severity of the pain ranges from mild to intense.
 Some women find it painful to do anything.

 menstrual pain

-However, many women are able to find relief through natural methods, one, in particular, is to get your medical card to be legally allowed to enter a state-approved dispensary to purchase medicine to help manage your pain.
+Many women can find relief through natural methods; one, in particular, is to get their medical card to be legally allowed to enter a state-approved dispensary to purchase medicine to help manage their pain.
 Many women have achieved pain control due to using cannabis.
 Talk with a marijuana doctor that is also an OB/GYN to see how you can get relief after consuming medical marijuana.
 Some simple self-care tips include drinking plenty of fluids, avoiding caffeine and alcohol, and getting regular exercise.
 Making these lifestyle changes can often help to lessen the severity of dysmenorrhea symptoms.

-Endometriosis is usually diagnosed by a pelvic exam and ultrasound.
+To determine if someone has endometriosis, a gynecologist will conduct a pelvic exam and an ultrasound.
 Treatment may involve medication or surgery.
-If you’re experiencing symptoms of endometriosis, consult your doctor.
+If you’re experiencing symptoms of endometriosis, schedule an appointment with your OB/GYN to determine if that’s the cause of your symptoms.

 If you’re experiencing dysmenorrhea, there are several things you can do to help ease the pain.
 Over-the-counter pain relievers, such as ibuprofen or acetaminophen, can help relieve cramps.
 Severe pain from cramps can be considered chronic pain and would qualify for a medical card in states like Illinois.

-Obtaining an MMJ card has been helping many women gain access to natural plant medicines made from cannabis that can relieve chronic pain from menstrual cramps during menstruation.
+Obtaining a Medical Marijuana (MMJ) card has been helping many women gain access to natural plant medicines made from cannabis that can relieve chronic pain from menstrual cramps during menstruation.
 If your symptoms are severe, your doctor may prescribe oral contraceptives to help control the pain.
 Some doctors recommend taking various vitamins and supplements such as:

 • Vitamin B-6